ipozdeev/it-skills-for-research/README.md

 ## examination

-Please work in groups of 2-4 people and set up one repository per group -- this will be the place to keep the midterm and final assignments on separate branches.
+Please work in groups of 2-4 people and set up one repository per group &ndash; this will be the place to keep the midterm and final assignments on separate branches.
 Groups must be formed before the 4th lecture starts, the only allowed change after this deadline being leaving one.

 ### midterm